florishafkenscheid/belt/README.md

 ### Advanced Usage
 #### Best Practices
-While `belt benchmark` offers sensible default, optimizing `--ticks` and `--runs` can refine your results. `--ticks` sets the simulation duration per run, while `--runs` determines the number of repetitions.
-Through testing, I've found that **fewer runs with more tickS** generally offers the most consistent UPS results for the shortest overall benchmark time, by reducing overhead from repeated Factorio launches.
+While `belt benchmark` offers sensible defaults, optimizing `--ticks` and `--runs` can refine your results. `--ticks` sets the simulation duration per run, while `--runs` determines the number of repetitions.
+Through testing, I've found that **fewer runs with more ticks** generally offers the most consistent UPS results for the shortest overall benchmark time, by reducing overhead from repeated Factorio launches.
 Experiment with these values for your specific saevs to find the optimal balance for accuracy and speed.
+However, for prolonged and thorough benchmarks, I recommend more runs in total, per save.
+This is because Factorio is deterministic, and when running BELT with verbose metrics, a "min" chart is generated.
+This chart is meant to combat any random noise that could slow down the Factorio benchmark, by only taking the fastest ticks of every run of a save.

 #### Verbose Metrics
 Here are all the verbose-metrics that are available: